Henry Albert Baker: Life

 In 1874 he married Julia Willis and had two sons: Lawrence Willis Baker and Warren Stearns Baker.
 Lawrence followed his father's footsteps where he became an Orthodontic Professor at Harvard Dental School and Warren died in his early manhood years.

-After her death in 1918, Dr. Baker retired to Hillsborough, New Hampshire.
+After her death in 1918, Baker retired to Hillsborough, New Hampshire.
 He died there in 1934.

 Orthodontics

 The elastics introduced by Baker were used to apply force in Orthodontics.
 Baker Anchorage combined the rubber tubing with a wire crib.
 EJ Tucker initially described the usage of elastics in the field of Dentistry.
-However, not much importance was given until Dr. Baker and Dr. Case introduced the usage of elastics for intermaxillary traction.
-Dr. Baker's discovery of the intermaxillary elastics was itself a source of contention between Dr. Edward Angle and Dr. Calvin Case.
-Dr. Angle supported claim by Dr. Baker about the discovery of the intermaxillary elastics contrary to Dr. Case's claim that he discovered the intermaxillary elastics.
+However, not much importance was given until Baker and Dr. Case introduced the usage of elastics for intermaxillary traction.
+Baker's discovery of the intermaxillary elastics was itself a source of contention between Edward Angle and Calvin Case.
+Angle supported claim by Baker about the discovery of the intermaxillary elastics contrary to Case's claim that he discovered the intermaxillary elastics.

-His discovery was huge in the field of Orthodontics because it eliminated the need for extracting some teeth in certain cases.
-This was recognized by Dr. Edward Angle in a letter that he had written to Dr. Baker.
-Dr. Baker was recognized by American Society of Orthodontists in 1923 where he was awarded a bronze bas relief of himself.
+His discovery was significant in the field of orthodontics because it eliminated the need for extracting some teeth in certain cases.
+This was recognized by Angle in a letter that he had written to Baker.
+Baker was recognized by American Society of Orthodontists in 1923 where he was awarded a bronze bas relief of himself.